-You don’t need to be a computer wizard to get into a new operating system that’s not Windows or, god forbid, macOS.
+You don’t need to be a computer wizard to get into a new operating system that’s not Windows or macOS.

 Another one: if you’re the type who wants their whole screen utilized, then you know the hassle of constantly resizing windows to maximize screen real estate.
-In Linux, there are things called Tiling Window Managers, which are programmed to automatically to fit to screen window/s so that there’s no wasted space.
+There are programs called Tiling Window Managers, which will automatically fit to screen window/s so that there’s no wasted space.